dnlluong/dnlluong.github.io/projects/manoa-market.md

 ## Contributions

 For this project I mainly dealt with the creation of the collections for the listings and what they entail.
-I worked on the pages where you could insert or add and item to be on the market.
-This also coincided with pages that would filter and show the different categories of the pages and
+I worked on the pages where you could insert or add an item to be on the market.
+This also coincided with pages that would filter and show the different categories of the items available.

+## Takeaways

+This was my first time using the Agile method of developing software.
+Working with a team like this with

 You can learn more at the [UH Micromouse News Announcement](https://manoa.hawaii.edu/news/article.php?aId=2857).